 The Arcus plan for Constellation involves using it as a platform to create “a leading European network in the cold storage and logistics market”.
 With the aggregation of the three companies Constellation is already the fifth biggest cold storage player in Europe by area, according to the GCCA, with around 1.6 million cubic metres of storage capacity across its eight facilities.

 Arcus’s interest in the cold storage sector arose from its positive experience in holding port assets, namely Forth Ports in the UK and Euroports based in the Netherlands.

 The most recently raised Infracapital brownfield fund – Infracapital Partners III – saw strong deployment in 2019 and 2020 in the fibre space with two new investments.

-In 2019, a sizeable bilateral transaction was made with the acquisition of 50% of SSE Telecoms, one of the UK’s leading connectivity suppliers.
+In 2019, a sizeable bilateral transaction was made with the acquisition of 50% of NEOS Networks from SSE, one of the UK’s leading connectivity suppliers.

 SSE Telecoms, with a growing 12,000km UK-wide fibre network, continues Infracapital’s active profile in the telecoms infrastructure sector having managed businesses throughout the UK and continental Europe, with a focus on delivering fibre networks to meet the increasing societal demands for high-speed internet access.

 Furthering this, in 2020, Infracapital Partners III acquired 63% of BBV, a rare opportunity to acquire a pure play German Fibre-to-the-Home (FTTH) business, with a strong track record.